MaherWasel/English-Translator-Flutter/README.md

 <tr>
 <td>
-  English Translator is an app that allows users to translate English sentences into 109 different language by entering the sentence and the country's language key
+  English Translator is an app that allows users to translate English sentences into 109 different language by clicking the icon logo after entering the sentence and the country's language key
 </td>
 </tr>
 </table>